VACATION IDEAS: MEMORIAL DAY WEEKEND

 Charleston, S.C.: For high art with Southern hospitality

 One of the earliest observances of Memorial Day was by a group of freed slaves and took place weeks after the Civil War ended in 1865 in Charleston's Hampton Park.
-Today, the world-renowned Spoleto Festival starts its two-week run this weekend—this year from May 22nd thru June 7th—filling the historic city's theaters, churches, and outdoor spaces with opera, theater, jazz, symphonies, choruses, and visual arts.
-Highlights this year include performances by the Westminster Choir, Emmylou Harris and Rodney Crowell, Madeleine Peyroux, and theater productions of Romeo and Juliet and Sleeping Beauty among other events.
+Today, the world-renowned Spoleto Festival starts its two-week run this weekend—this year from May 27th thru June 12th—filling the historic city's theaters, churches, and outdoor spaces with opera, theater, jazz, symphonies, choruses, and visual arts.
+Highlights this year include performances by the Westminster Choir, Brandi Carlile, and Jason Moran, and productions of Porgy and Bess and The Importance of Being Earnest among other events.
 Tickets can be purchased on a per-event basis, with prices ranging from $10 to $130.